rsmp-nordic/rsmp_core/rst/rsmp.rst

 * The interval duration for sending watchdog messages should be configurable at both the site and the supervision system.
 The default setting should be (1) once a minute.
+* Watchdog is not sent if something else is sent or received within the watchdog interval.

 Watchdog messages are sent in both directions, both from the site and from the supervision system.
 At initial communication establishment